-One of the most important homeland security careers, cryptography involves the development of protocols that enhance security and help to maintain secrecy within communications.
-It involves creating codes that protect your information from cyber attacks.
-In essence, it is the creation of cybersecurity protocols that use the encryption of data so that it remains secure as it passes along the intensely complex network within the worldwide web.
+A cryptographer job description involves the development of protocols that enhance security and help to maintain secrecy in communications.
+It is one of the most important Homeland Security careers.
+Cryptography creates codes that protect your information from cyber attacks.
+In essence, it is the creation of cybersecurity protocols.
+These protocols use the encryption of data to remain secure as they travel through networks on the world wide web.

 What Is a Cryptographer?

-A cryptographer’s job is to create the complex codes that are used to protect databases and sensitive information from being accessed by unauthorized individuals or websites.
-The cryptographer is able to create security protocols like two-step authentication or digital codes that must be correctly applied before a person can gain access to a specific file or database.
-The secret codes or programs can be extremely simple or highly complex, depending on the needs of the person requesting the service.
+The job of a cryptographer includes creating complex codes used to protect databases and sensitive information.
+The goal is to keep these areas from unauthorized individuals or websites.
+A cryptographer can create security protocols like two-step authentication or digital codes.
+These must be correct before a person can access a specific file or database.
+Secret codes or programs are extremely simple or highly complex, depending on the needs of the person requesting the service.

-Cryptographers provide valuable support by testing specific protocols for accuracy and reliability, as well as establishing tests that prove specific theories.
+Cryptographers provide valuable support by testing specific protocols for accuracy and reliability.
+They also establish tests that prove specific theories.
 A cryptographer can easily detect weak areas within cellphones, wireless networks, email, or social media programs.
 The protocols they create protect everything from ATM transactions, credit cards, cellular networks, and military networks.
-Cybersecurity is the name of the game when it comes to protecting confidential information used by banks, the government, and various businesses.
+Cybersecurity is the name of the game when it comes to protecting confidential information at banks, the government, and various businesses.

 What Are Popular Cryptographer Jobs?

-Cryptographer jobs can be found in almost any industry, including government jobs as well as the military:
+Cryptographer jobs are in almost any industry, including government jobs as well as the military.

 - Ethical hackers